About Community Choice

 Redwood Coast Energy Authority (RCEA) administers Humboldt County’s Community Choice Energy program.
 It is designed by your city councils and county supervisors to offer you lower rates on electricity and to keep the benefits and control right here in the County.

 Simply put, we’re buying greener, more locally produced electricity and feeding it into the grid.
 And we’re working in partnership with PG&E, who continues to deliver electricity and maintain the lines as they always have, so there’s absolutely no risk to you.

 Community Choice Energy, sometimes known as Community Choice Aggregation, is a great way to bring needed economic development to Humboldt County, while actually costing you less.
 And it’s a proven model: there are already several successful programs operating in California, with many more in planning stages statewide.

 With Community Choice Energy, the local community has a say in where our electricity comes from.
-Our base product is somewhat higher in renewables than PG&E’s.
-And if you want to go all-in, you can opt-up to 100% renewable electricity with our REpower+ option.
+Our basic power mix is somewhat higher in renewables than PG&E’s.
+And if you want to go all-in, you can opt-up to 100% renewable electricity with our REpower+ option, which is now also carbon-free.

 Community Choice Energy programs are having a big impact on reducing greenhouse gas emissions throughout the state.
 California is taking bold steps towards addressing climate change, and CCE is one of Humboldt County’s most powerful tools in that effort.

 Revenues from CCE programs are reinvested into the local communities that participate, rather than going to utility company shareholders.
 That means lower rates, local jobs, and local projects and programs.
-Communities in Marin, Mendocino, Monterey, Sonoma, Lancaster, San Francisco, San Diego, San Mateo and many others are already using Community Energy revenues to build local solar arrays, creating jobs and keeping their energy dollars local.
+Communities across the state from Mendocino to San Diego are using Community Energy revenues to build local solar arrays, create jobs, and keep their energy dollars local.

 QUESTIONS?
 Call 1-800-931-7232